 – A Bloomberg’s report in June 2018 suggests that the price of USDT was manipulated by wash-trading on Kraken (exchange).
 Analysts observations of oddly specific order sizes happening frequently (likely by trading bots) and small orders implies moving the price as much as big orders.

 – In October 2018, there were rumors suggesting Noble Bank, Tether’s partner, was insolvent.
 Many worried Tether did not have sufficient USD to back its stablecoin.
 This resulted in a sharp dip in USDT’s price and continued to trade at discount for more than 2 months.

 At the time of writing, USDT leads all stablecoins in 24-hour trading volume at $3.9b.

 The developers behind TUSD (an ERC20 token) is TrustToken.
 Upon completing KYC, anyone can wire USD to TrustToken’s third-party partners and receive TUSD through smart contracts.
-To redeem TUSD, the process is simply in reverse and they burn the tokens.
+So to redeem TUSD, the process is simply in reverse and they burn the tokens.

 A third party auditor regularly checks the status of the funds..
 The latest attestation shows TrustToken has sufficient funds to cover the TUSD circulating supply.

 Unlike other stablecoins, TUSD has no direct relationship with exchanges and thus has no conflict of interest.

 Besides the above, other major fiat-backed stablecoins include USD Coin (USDC), Paxos Standard (PAX) and Gemini dollar (GUSD) which are all ERC20 tokens.
 The NYDFS (New York State Department of Financial Services) regulates GUSD and PAX.

 MakerDAO is the creator, Dai stablecoin is an ERC20 token that has a peg to the USD.
 The Dai system is decentralized as there is no centralized body backing its value.
 Thus, there is no need for a trust to escrow funds.
 Users can borrow Dai using ETH as collateral through smart contracts (collateralized debt position).
 To retrieve the ETH, one simply needs to return the borrowed Dai.

 Dai’s decentralized system’s design maintains the value of Dai to 1 USD.